rkumar/zfm/README.md

 A Quick Session
 ---------------

-I would rather you first try this out without sourceing the file.
-This way your existing zsh process is not modified.
-(However, the option of doing this both ways has to be done)

 You may either place all these files in your $HOME/bin folder (there are internal links to each other).
 Or place them somewhere in path and set a ZFM_DIR variable to that path.

 In your shell, type "zfm.zsh"